timler/google-apps-script/Sidebar Demo/README.md

 This is a sensitive scope, so you will need to justify why you need it when you are releasing the script to the Google Workspace Marketplace.

+See [this page](https://developers.google.com/apps-script/concepts/scopes) for more information about authorization scopes.